website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 How can I get rid of that space, about 10 pixels, around the edges of my web page?

-My site looks good in IE but doesn't show up or looks bad in Netscape and I didn't use any of those bad things listed above.
+My site looks good in IE but doesn't show up or looks bad in other browsers and I didn't use any of those bad things listed above.
 Why is Netscape such a pain?

 IE is very forgiving of incorrect HTML code.
-Netscape cannot read incorrect code.
-If you are experiencing a problem in Netscape, check your code for missing tags, closing tags, or parts of tags.
+If you are experiencing a problem in another browser, check your code for missing tags, closing tags, or parts of tags.

 Occasionally, in FrontPage, the closing body tag, </body>, and closing HTML tag, </html>, will disappear, preventing the web page from displaying in Netscape.
 They are usually the last items in the HTML View of a web page.
 Typing them in should correct the problem.
 However, every now and then a page will become corrupt and those tags will not stay in place.
 Simply open a new page, move the content to the new page, and save using the offending page's file name.